iamzammad/Domain-Generalization/README.md

 # Domain Generalization

-This repository contains code, experiments, and reports for **EE5102/CS6302 - Advanced Topics in Machine Learning, Assignment 1: Deep Models and Domain Generalization**.
+This repository contains code, experiments, and reports of Deep Models and Domain Generalization.
 The focus is on exploring how modern deep learning models generalize across domains, particularly in handling **Out-of-Distribution (OOD)** data.

 ## 📌 Overview